 Why do some people become desperately ill from the COVID-19 virus, while others are little affected?
 Edinburgh University researchers have studied the DNA of patients in intensive care across the UK, compared this with samples from healthy volunteers, and found key differences in five human genes.
 The activity of some of these enhances the effects of the virus, while others damp it down, in each case opening the possibility of new targeted treatments.

-You can watch this free event from here, through the YouTube link which will be coming shortly, or if you’d like to join questions and discussion, you can also go to the Science Festival’s YouTube channel
+You can watch this free event from here, through the YouTube link below, or if you’d like to join questions and discussion, you can also go to the Science Festival’s YouTube channel

 Total Views: 280